pavitranew/session-8-ang2-recipes/readme.md

 </ul>
 ```

-Add a `constructor` to the class to initialize it and add typing to our variable declarations.
+Add a `constructor` to the vessels.component class to initialize it and add typing to our variable declarations.

 ```js
 import { Component, OnInit } from '@angular/core';